mohanakrishna12/rokuality-java/README.md

     // etc
     // etc
 ```
-All remote command are available.
+All [remote command](https://github.com/rokuality/rokuality-java/blob/master/src/main/java/com/rokuality/core/enums/RokuButton.java) are available.
 Also you can send literal characters to the device if you need to interact with a Roku search selector:
 ```java
     rokuDriver.remote().sendKeys("typing out hello world on a search screen");
 ```

 #### Getting screen artifacts:
-Various methods exist for getting screen artifacts such as the screen image, sub screen image, screen recording during test, and screen text
+Various methods exist for getting screen artifacts such as the screen image, sub screen image, screen recording during test, and screen text:
-All remote command are available.
-Also you can send literal characters to the device if you need to interact with a Roku search selector:

 ```java
     // get the screen size
     rokuDriver.screen().getSize()